ForceANatur/restoration-mod-fans_addons/README.md

 Sniper Hell: Most enemies spawn with Sniper Rifles.

-UMP 4 U 2: FBI units use the M1014 and Hostage Rescue Teams have the UMP.
+Sting like a bee: FBI units use the M1014 and Hostage Rescue Teams and ASU units have the UMP.
+Vet Cops have akimbo Broncos.

 # Crime Spree Modifiers: